 This is where His Word comes in.
 It is our tool to know God more deeply.
 If our faith is going to enlarge, our knowledge must move forward.
 And for our knowledge to grow, our friendship relationship must be of high value to us.
-Conversation concerning the following skills can help unlock the door to a true friendship with God!
+Conversation concerning the following skills can help unlock the door to a true friendship with God - Jesus is our Healer!